Eduarcher/case_credit_fraud_official/README_en-us.md

 - buildspec.yml: Setup for building the image on the continuous integration pipeline.
 This file is usually managed in a separated repository.
 - .env: Default environment variables used on the project.
 - credit_fraud: Source code for the credit-fraud package, including the Sagemaker pipeline configurations, jobs definitions, context functions and helpers.
-- hooks: Scripts to be executed outside the credit-fraud package run scope.
 - cloudformation: IaaC scripts and templates.
 - tests: Unit tests used on the continuous integration phase
 - models: Default models params directory, to be used when environment variables are left undefined.